-- LFA's 2017 back-to-school communications toolkit, The Secret Life of Public Schools, is designed to help all in the education community discuss the opportunities that their public schools offer to help all students meet their full potential.
+- LFA's most recent back-to-school communications toolkit, The Secret Life of Public Schools, is designed to help all in the education community discuss the opportunities that their public schools offer to help all students meet their full potential.

 - Making Digital Communications Accessible, an Edutopia post by LFA Deputy Director Anne O'Brien, offers tips for making the information schools share with students’ families more accessible for people of all abilities.

 - LFA's 2016 back-to-school communications toolkit, Working Together for Student Success, is intended to help the education community speak collectively about key issues such as college and career readiness and to emphasize the important role that each member of this community plays

 - To update and build on the 2004-05 communications work described below, in 2012 LFA commissioned a scan of the public opinion research on public education over the past two years.
 From this scan, we developed:

 - Framing Education Conversations - tips to help you talk about public education in a way that resonates with the general public

 - Learning First Alliance Message Map - a document intended to guide communications with a general audience.
 (As LFA messaging on the value of public education grows and expands, audience-specific maps will be developed.)